kmaida/mean-rsvp/README.md

 - [x] Enhance services
  - [x] Integrate `success` and `error` with `$http` services
  - [x] Update controllers to use updated services
+- [x] Create admin-protected API route
+ - [x] GET list of users if admin
+ - [x] Write ensureAdmin authentication/authorization function for API
+ - [x] Protect UI by showing UI only on successful GET
+ - [ ] Develop UI of userlist
 - [ ] Base styles
  - [ ] Bootstrap All The Things
  - [ ] Improve default styling for nav